medic/cht-docs/content/en/contribute/code/conf/currently-supported.md

 * Compress PNGs and SVGs in the current directory and its subdirectories

 # Editing contacts across the hierarchy.
-To edit existing couchdb documents, create a CSV file that contains the id's of the document you wish to update, and the columns of the document attribute(s) you wish to add/edit.
+To edit existing couchdb documents, create a CSV file that contains the ids of the document you wish to update, and the columns of the document attribute(s) you wish to add/edit.
 By default, values are parsed as strings.
 To parse a CSV column as a JSON type.

 | Parameter         | Description                                                                                                                                            | Required                |
 |-------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------|